chinapedia/wikipedia.abstract.en/Page/Economics.md

 Classical political economy

-AdamSmith.jpg's _The Wealth of Nations_ in 1776 is considered to be the first formalisation of economic thought.|alt=Picture of Adam Smith facing to the right]]
+'s _The Wealth of Nations_ in 1776 is considered to be the first formalisation of economic thought.|alt=Picture of Adam Smith facing to the right]]

 The publication of Adam Smith's _The Wealth of Nations_ in 1776, has been described as "the effective birth of economics as a separate discipline."
 The book identified land, labour, and capital as the three factors of production and the major contributors to a nation's wealth, as distinct from the physiocratic idea that only agriculture was productive.